AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 # Extracting Data from XML

-In this assignment you will write a Python program somewhat similar to http://www.py4e.com/code3/geoxml.py.
-The program will prompt for a URL, read the XML data from that URL using **urllib** and then parse and extract the comment counts from the XML data, compute the sum of the numbers in the file.
+Write a Python program which will prompt for a URL, read the XML data from that URL using **urllib** and then parse and extract the comment counts from the XML data, compute the sum of the numbers in the file.

 We provide two files for this assignment.
 One is a sample file where we give you the sum for your testing and the other is the actual data you need to process for the assignment.